nan0s7/nfancurve/README.md

 # nfancurve
 Small bash script for using a custom fan curve in Linux for those with an Nvidia GPU.

+Current version is version 3.

-This script works for tempurature values in the range 0 < temp < 999, and is currently set up for Celcius.
+This script works for tempurature values in the range 0 < temp < 999, and is currently set up for Celsius.
 However, it can easily be modified for other scales.

 TODO:
 - add more error checking when getting the current GPU temperature [fixed in ver.
 3]